 Overall Impression:

-I highly recommend a stop in Key West.
+I highly recommend a visit to Key West.
 From our pre-trip research, Sam and I weren’t expecting much from Key West, but we were quickly persuaded that more than a day should be allotted to truly experience all that Key West has to offer!
 I loved the lively atmosphere of Duval Street paralleled with the relaxing environment at the beach.
 Make sure to check out my posts on Jekyll Island, GA and Tampa, FL for additional awesome beach destinations.